cannandev/plain-ole-jekyll-blog/topics.md

 * How to bring your team into alignment as an individual contributor
 * Vendor management: Is there ever a hand-off?
 * Planning to walk away: 5 tips for successful consulting
+* Code with me!
+Building the Ship Quotes application in NodeJS

+## And here are the tags

+* consulting
+* vendor management
+* design for devs
+* software development
+* tutorials
+* content design
+* ux research
+* product management
+* accessibility
+* spilling the tea
+* interview nightmares
+* introverts